A-S-A-S/HoyoLogin/README.md

    - Update the first line to specify the directory of the HoyoLogin project.
    - Update the second line to provide the full path to the Python interpreter and `main.py`.
 7. (Optional) If you want to schedule the task, adjust the properties inside the `schedule_task.ps1` file according to your preferences.
+8. (Optional) If you want to add Honkai Imact 3rd logic is the same.
+Just find current valid URI